danjulio/weeBell_bluetooth/readme.md

 2. ETSI EN 300-659-1 - V23 FSK or DTMF modulation, before or after the first ring, with optional line reversal, DT-AS or RP-AS alerting.
 3. SIN227 - V23 FSK modulation with line reversal and DT-AS alerting before the first ring.

-It generates Single Data Message Format (SDMF) data packets.
+It generates Single Data Message Format (SDMF), Multiple Data Message Format (MDMF) and multiple DTMF-encoded data packets.

 #### Auto power on
 weeBell is designed to be left running constantly using an external USB-C power supply.
 It will run from battery power when power fails.
 It will automatically turn off when the battery voltage goes below 3.5V to protect the LiPo battery from over-discharge.
 In this case it will power-on automatically when external USB power is re-applied.
 A typical 2000 mAh battery will provide many hours of runtime.